Arcan-Tech/arcan-docs/docs/index.md

 The backbone of a software system is its [architecture](https://martinfowler.com/architecture/).
 Software architectures need to continuously update, adapt and change.
 Software maintenance and evolution become expensive, time-consuming, and sometimes impossible if architecture quality is not continuously assessed.

 The accumulation of sub-optimal architectural solutions inside a software system results in the growth of *Architectural Technical Debt*, a segment of a bigger problem ([Technical Debt](https://martinfowler.com/bliki/TechnicalDebt.html)) that costs [500 billion dollars worldwide](https://stripe.com/files/reports/the-developer-coefficient.pdf).

+> 33% of the time of a developer is *wasted* to manage technical debt.

 This problem manifests itself in specific contexts, for instance when there is the need to migrate an obsolete technology or when there is the need to fast scale up the number of features of a software application.
 However, the deepest sources causing this problem can hardly be detected by hand, and software developers lack the tools to detect them.